kionsoftware/terraform-provider-kion/importer-script/README.md

 When this flag is used, the script will make a clone of all system-managed resources and then import those clones into the repository.

-Keep in mind that doing this will effectively double the number of resources in your instance of cloudtamer, which can lead to a lot of clutter.
+Keep in mind that doing this will effectively double the number of resources in your instance of Kion, which can lead to a lot of clutter.

 Not all resources are compatible with being cloned and some errors may occur during the cloning process.